bzuraik/SVG_Parser/README.md

 # This is the Frontend Custom Style Sheet file
 public/style.css

-# This is the directory for uploaded .vcf files
+# This is the directory for uploaded .svg files
 upload/

-# This is the directory where you put all your C parser code
+# This is the directory where I put all my C parser code
 parser/
 ```
-You will need to add functionality to app.js, index.html, index.js and, if you wish, style.css.

 ## Components